dorianjagusch/dorianjagusch/README.md

 # Welcome

 I'm [Dorian](https://www.linkedin.com/in/dorianjagusch), a former evolutionary biologist who has transitioned into the world of coding.
-I'm deeply passionate about unraveling the mysteries of the digital realm, with a particular focus on graphics, data science, and full-stack development.
+I'm deeply passionate about unraveling the mysteries of the digital realm, with a particular focus on graphics, data science, and dabbling full-stack development.

 [![My Skills](https://skillicons.dev/icons?i=c,cpp,r,js,nextjs,css,html,react,figma,docker,git,bash,vscode,emacs,linux,regex)](https://skillicons.dev)